 It is widely acknowledged that Georges Cuvier, a French zoologist and statesman, established the fields of comparative anatomy and paleontology.
 This would ultimately lead to an explosion in interest in extinct organisms throughout the 19th Century.

 It could be argued that this ultimately led to the development of the Theory of Evolution.
 Not to mention the identification of Dinosaurs and their study.

 30. The Lumière Brothers and how they invented cinema - 1895

-Its invention would eventually make the aforementioned Praxinoscope obsolete.
+This is the first commercial use of motion pictures using the Cinématographe.
+Its invention would eventually make the Praxinoscope mentioned above obsolete.
 It would also create an entirely new industry still enjoyed by millions today.

 31. Neon lamps, before the 90s - 1910

-In 1910, a French chemist and engineer, Georges Claude, first demonstrated to the world an electric discharge in a sealed tube of neon gas.
+In 1910, a French chemist and engineer, Georges Claude, first demonstrated an electric discharge in a sealed tube of neon gas to the world.